 Select the Add or Remove Scopes button.

-First, add only the Google Calendar API with the …auth/calendar scope, scroll to the end and select Update.
+Add only the Google Calendar API with the …auth/calendar scope, use search filter to search for “Calendar”.
+After selecting the scope scroll to the end and select Update.

 Click Save and Continue.